Billyflin/UfroSustentableApp/README.md

 - Special thanks to the development team: Victor Leñam, Claudio Sáez, and Billy Martinez.

 For more details, refer to the [Software Requirements Specification](path_to_SRS_document).

----

-Feel free to adjust any sections as needed, especially the paths to the screenshots and the link to the SRS document.